 Our strops won't cost you a fortune and should last you the rest of your life if properly cared for.
 We manufacture these here in the KNIVES PLUS ® shop and have experimented for about 10 years to come up with the finest finishing tool available.

 We hand pick leather from a little home owned leather supplier here in Amarillo.
 We have found that a good quality chap leather is the best.

 Chaps are the soft leather that Cowboys wear over their Levi's to keep the Mesquite bush thorns and prickly pear cactus from eating their legs up.
 It's soft but tough.

-Next, we melt down a high chrome rouge in olive oil until it is the consistency of thick vasoline.
+Next, we melt down a high chrome rouge until it is the consistency of thick vasoline.
 We smear and work this preparation into the leather surface with a hard rolled shop rag until the surface of the strop is thoroughly saturated and coated.
 Then we let the polish sink in and set for two days under low heat.